HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"The service failed to establish a connection with the URI %1."
 |Severity|Critical
-|Resolution|Ensure that the URI contains a valid and reachable node name, protocol information and other URI components.
+|Resolution|Ensure that the URI contains a valid and reachable node name, protocol information, and other URI components.

 ### Base.1.1.CreateFailedMissingReqProperties
-Indicates that a create was attempted on a resource but that properties that are required for the create operation were missing from the request.
+Indicates that a create was attempted on a resource but the properties that are required for the create operation were missing from the request.

 | | |
 |:---|:---|